MMP for co-rank one foliations on threefolds: Existence of F-dlt modifications

-Thus, by termination of log flips we see that there can only be finitely many flips before each non-invariant component of $D$ is contracted.
-By Special Termination we see that there are only finitely many such flips before each component of $D$ is contracted.
+By our above observation we know that if the strict transform of $D$ contains a non-invariant component we may choose this extremal ray to also be $(K_{\overline{X}}+\Theta)$-negative.
+Thus, by classical termination of log flips we see that there can only be finitely many flips before the strict transform of each non-invariant component of $D$ is contracted.
+By Special Termination (cf. Theorem \ref{t_spter}), there are only finitely many such flips before the strict transform of each invariant component of $D$ is contracted.

 Denote by $\overline{Y}$ the step in this MMP after the last component of $D$ is contracted, and let $f:\overline{X} \dashrightarrow \overline{Y}$ denote the induced rational map.
-Observe that each step of this MMP is $\pi^*H_R$ trivial and so $\pi^*H_R$ descends to a $\bb Q$-Cartier divisor $M$ on $\overline{Y}$
+Observe that each step of this MMP is $\pi^*H_R$-trivial and so $\pi^*H_R$ descends to a $\bb Q$-Cartier divisor $M$ on $\overline{Y}$

-We know that $\overline{Y}$ is $\bb Q$-factorial and as in the proof of \cite[Lemma 8.15]{Spicer17}, we know that if $S$ is a divisor on $\overline {Y}$ then $M^2\cdot S>0$.
+We know that $\overline{Y}$ is $\bb Q$-factorial and, as in the proof of \cite[Lemma 8.20]{Spicer17}, we know that if $S$ is a divisor on $\overline {Y}$ then $M^2\cdot S>0$.
 Moreover, if $B$ is a curve we see that $M\cdot B = 0$ if and only if $B$ is the strict transform of a $\pi$-exceptional curve, $B$ is the strict transform of a flipped curve or $B$ is the strict transform of a curve $C$ with $[C] \in R$.
 Notice that there are finitely many such curves and let $\Sigma$ be the union of all such curves.
-By \cite[Lemma 8.16]{Spicer17} there exists a contraction of $\Sigma$ in the category of algebraic spcaes call it $c \colon \overline{Y} \rightarrow \cal Y$.
+By \cite[Lemma 8.21]{Spicer17} there exists a contraction of $\Sigma$ in the category of algebraic spaces, call it $c \colon \overline{Y} \rightarrow \cal Y$.
 Since $c$ contracts every $\pi$-exceptional curve and every flipped curve it gives a contraction

-Now suppose that $\text{loc}(R)$ is a curve.
-In this case we see that if $S$ is a divisor on $\overline{X}$ then, as in the proof of \cite[Lemma 8.15]{Spicer17}, we have that $(\pi^*H_R)^2 \cdot S >0$ and that $(\pi^*H_R)\cdot C = 0$ if and only if $C \subset \pi^{-1}(\text{loc}(R)) \cup \text{exc}(\pi)$.
-As above, we apply \cite[Lemma 8.16]{Spicer17} to produce a contraction of $\pi^{-1}(\text{loc}(R))$ in the category of algebraic spaces, which factors through $\pi$. \end{proof}
+Now suppose that $\loc R$ is a curve.
+In this case we see that if $S$ is a divisor on $\overline{X}$ then, as in the proof of \cite[Lemma 8.20]{Spicer17}, we have that $(\pi^*H_R)^2 \cdot S >0$ and that $(\pi^*H_R)\cdot C = 0$ if and only if $C \subset \pi^{-1}(\loc R) \cup \exc\pi$.
+As above, we apply \cite[Lemma 8.21]{Spicer17} to produce a contraction of $\pi^{-1}(\loc R)$ in the category of algebraic spaces, which factors through $\pi$. \end{proof}